Diabetes Counseling Program

 The sessions are perfect if you are new to diabetes and have lots of questions.
 It’s also great even if you have had diabetes for years.
 There is always new information to learn.
 The group setting allows you to share with and learn from others just like you!

 What is Diabetes, Blood Sugar Monitoring, Setting Goals, Diabetes Medications, Meal Planning, Physical Activity, High & Low Blood Sugar, Long–Term Complications, Sick Days, Stress Management, and Behavior Changes.
 Classes are offered in a group setting or individually with a Certified Diabetes Educator (CDE).
 Medicare and most private insurance companies cover this service.
 Call the customer service number on the back of your insurance card to see if diabetes education is covered or contact us to help.

 How to Sign Up

-Talk to your doctor or healthcare provider about getting enrolled or call the Pike County Health Department at 573-324-2111.
+Contact our office to sign up, talk to your doctor or healthcare provider about getting enrolled, call 573-324-2111.

 The Pike County Diabetes Counseling Program has been recognized by the American Diabetes Association for Quality Self-Management Education*.

 Diabetes can affect everyone, if left untreated, it is deadly.
 Find out more at www.diabetes.org